matn7/CS-Notes/src/main/java/java/hearts/STREAMS.md

 - Note that when an identity element provided, the return value not wrapped in an Optional - if called on an empty stream, `reduce()` will return the identity element.
 - The binary operator must also be associative, meaning that `(a+b)+c==a+(b+c)`.
-- This is because the elements may reduced in any order.
+- This is because the elements may be reduced in any order.

 ### 15. Using Streams of `Map.Entry` to Preserve Initial Values after Mapping.